Charlottesville removes Confederate statue at center of deadly 2017 protest | Headlines

 Charlottesville removes Confederate statue at center of deadly 2017 protest

-Lee was taken down in the city of Charlottesville, Virginia on Saturday, nearly four years after white supremacist protests over plans to remove it led to clashes in which a woman was run down by a car and killed.
-Onlookers cheered as the statue was put on a truck and driven away.
+Lee was taken down in Charlottesville, Virginia, on Saturday, nearly four years after white supremacist protests over plans to remove it led to clashes in which a woman was run down by a car and killed.

-The city installed protective fencing and designated no-parking zones around the parks in anticipation of Saturday's removals, according to a Friday statement.
-Asked whether the city was aware of any planned protests, Wheeler said, "an indication of how we feel about this is, we're inviting the public to join us in the park."
+Charlottesville will keep the statues in storage until it makes a final decision about what to do with them, officials said in a statement on Friday.
+The city installed protective fencing and designated no-parking zones around the parks in anticipation of Saturday's removals, the statement said.
+Asked whether the city was aware of any planned protests, city spokesman Brian Wheeler said, "an indication of how we feel about this is, we're inviting the public to join us in the park."

 "We think a lot of our community members really want to be there to see this happen."